alukosdev/ccsp/reference/glossary.md

 Deploying duplicate devices that can take over active operation if the primary device fails.
 ==- Regression Testing
 Re-running functional and non-functional tests to ensure that previously developed and tested software still performs after a change.
 If not, that would be called a regression.
+==- Report of Compliance (ROC)
+A ROC is a form that has to be filled by *all level 1 merchants* undergoing a PCI DSS audit.
+The ROC form is used to verify that the merchant being audited is compliant with the PCI DSS standard.
 ==- Reputational Risk
 Reputational risk is the loss of value of a brand or the ability of an organization to persuade.
 ==- Reservations